Policy and strategy

 Consultation and engagement

-We regularly consult the Australian public about issues that affect health.
-Search our consultations hub for details of any currently open consultations related to nursing and midwifery.
+We regularly consult the Australian public about issues affecting health.
+Search our consultations hub for details of any open consultations to do with nursing and midwifery.

 Who we work with